SunSpecOrangeButton/pyoblib/CONTRIBUTING.md

 The project style guide is [PEP8](https://www.python.org/dev/peps/pep-0008/).
 Flake8 is a useful tool to test whether the PEP8 standard has been met (although this testing has not been automated yet).

-Another useful resource is the [Google Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) which has additional details about writing coding above and beyond what is available in pep8.
+Docstrings follow the [Google Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) which also has additional guidance for coding above and beyond PEP8.

 ## How to report a bug